chanchan098/Docs/operation/ops-1-k8s-concepts.md

-# Services, Load Balancing, and Networking
+# -Services, Load Balancing, and Networking

 [link](https://kubernetes.io/docs/concepts/services-networking/)

-# Service-Services, Load Balancing, and Networking
+*Services, Load Balancing, and Networking/concepts*
+# Service

 - a `Service` is a method for **exposing a network application**
   that is running as one or more Pods in your cluster.